Displayed Type Theory and Semi-Simplicial Types: Semantics

 \subsection{Semantics of semi-simplicial types}

-Finally, we describe semantics for the display coinductive types of \cref{sec:dcoind}, in particular including $\SST$.
+Finally, we construct semantics for the displayed coinductive types of \cref{sec:dcoind}, in particular including $\SST$.
 As with most kinds of coinductive definitions, they are terminal coalgebras of some sort, but in this case they are terminal coalgebras for a \emph{copointed} endofunctor.
+We will construct such a terminal coalgebra by a sequential limit construction, assuming that the base (discrete) model admits such limits.